Writing Wedding Thank You Cards

 Pull out your laptop and input your guest list with mailing addresses in a spreadsheet.
 This will serve as your checklist and your best friend for the next few months!

 Go stationery shopping

-Invest in some pretty stationery for your thank you cards.
+Invest in some pretty stationery for your thank you cards (Looking for something custom?
+I'd love to help!
+Check out some work I did on my letterpress for an example of my work!).
 Find something that describes your personality to help to make this process a little less daunting.
 Or for something extra special, if you're working with a designer for your wedding paperie, talk to them about creating personalized pieces just for you!
 Whether they're simply elegant letterpress printed cards with your initials, or one-of-a-kind pieces with your engagement (or wedding!) pictures, I personally love custom thank you cards for post-wedding mailers—it helps to relive the experience!

 Go to town

 Whenever you're feeling a little boost of motivation, get started on writing your cards.
 You'll thank yourself later!

 After each wedding-related event (engagement party, bridal shower, bachelorette party, etc.), set aside a little bit of time to get through some of your thank you card writing to-do's.
 Even if it's just addressing 10 envelopes, it's still progress and less work than you have to do down the road.

 Make the entire process easier on you by writing thank you cards as you receive gifts.
 You'll thank yourself after your wedding when you're halfway through your thank you card writing process, rather than having a daunting list of 400 people to get through.

 Write your thank you cards in similar batches.
 Try sorting into the following categories: those who gave you cash, those who gave you physical gifts, those who attended the wedding, those who gave you engagement or bachelorette/bachelor gifts, those who attended the shower and those who mailed you a gift, but could not attend the wedding.
 This will help you to keep your wording consistent and your thoughts organized.